MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 $$

 members.
 Since at most $f$ are Byzantine, the intersection contains at least one honest signer.
 If honest nodes refuse conflicting snapshots, two conflicting quorum certificates cannot both be formed.
 This is the core quorum-intersection rationale; complete safety also depends on deterministic transaction validation, correct historical membership reconstruction, nonce safety, and enforcement of the round rules.

+The CoSi aggregate public key is a plain sum $A_Q = \sum A_i$ without per-signer key-prefixing coefficients.
+A rogue-key attack is prevented because every consensus public key is committed to the ledger through a pledge transaction before it can participate in signing; a Byzantine node cannot freely choose its key as a function of honest keys.
+The transaction-level aggregate signature, where signer keys come from arbitrary UTXO outputs, does apply MuSig-style coefficient weighting.

 ### 7.5 Finalization checks